|

 1/2" tall, vinyl head on a hard plastic jointed fashion body,

 twist waist, rooted hair, high heeled feet.
-Vicki is
+Vicky is

-marked Uneeda on neck and was purchased and redressed
+marked Uneeda on neck and was purchased, dressed

-and sold as a Hoyer doll. (it's Uneeda's Suzette doll).
+in sportswear to formals and sold as a Hoyer doll. (it's

 |